Please note: The department will not be admitting new doctoral applicants to the Learning Technologies program area for the 2021-2022 academic year.

 Graduates from our program assume academic, administrative, and other leadership positions.
 Academic positions include professors; technologists or directors at the school district level.
 Many students also go on to work in the private sector as designers, managers, and researchers at companies, as well as instructional evaluators.

-Minimum Coursework Total (excluding dissertation): 63 hours
+Minimum Coursework Total (including minimum 6 hours of dissertation): 69 hours

 Department Requirements (Minimum 21 hours)